 While you are listening to this podcast, I hope that you are taking the ideas you learn and you are implementing them into what you’re doing so it can take you places to where you want to go.
 My ultimate gift is to have an e-mail from you letting me know how this podcast has helped … Read the rest

 “The only thing that works is management by values.
 Find people who are competent and really bright, but more importantly, people who care about exactly about the same things you care about.”
 Steve Jobs, Apple, Inc.

 What is Value Based Leadership?

 When we are talking about value-based leadership, we are talking about having a leader who is aligned with organizational values and who we believe has the same values as us.
 Otherwise, we would not want to be working for the leader of that organization.
-There has … Read the rest
+There has to … Read the rest

 What is credibility?
 It is the quality of being believable or worthy of trust.
 The root of credibility is “credo” which means “I believe” in Latin.
 I was really excited about this because there is a local coffee shop called Credo so I had to go look at their vision and mission statement to see if there was something with the word believe in it.
 I found out it was Credo – coffee you can believe in so I knew they had done something with the Latin … Read the rest